No such file (when using pipes) in MacOS terminal

 Seems like my left thumb spent a few milliseconds too long on the [Alt] key… So instead of typing [space] (pipe) [space] I typed [space] (pipe) [Alt] + [Space])… hence the bash error.

-If you’re using iTerm2 as your terminal app in MacOS (you really should!), the workaround is an easy one: in the settings (Preferences – Keys) you can set the keystroke “[Alt] + [Space]” to produce a regular space:
+If you’re using iTerm2 as your terminal app in MacOS (you really should give it a try!), the workaround is an easy one: in the settings (Preferences – Keys) you can set the keystroke “[Alt] + [Space]” to produce a regular space: